 - 4. Control of the technical documentation. - 4.1.
 In addition to the application referred to in point 3, an application with a notified body of their choice shall be lodged by the provider for the assessment of the technical documentation relating to the AI system which the provider intends to place on the market or put into service and which is covered by the quality management system referred to under point 3. - 4.2.
 The application shall include: - (a) the name and address of the provider; - (b) a written declaration that the same application has not been lodged with any other notified body; - (c) the technical documentation referred to in Annex IV. - 4.3.
 The technical documentation shall be examined by the notified body.
-To this purpose, the notified body shall be granted full access to the training and testing datasets used by the provider, including through application programming interfaces (API) or other appropriate means and tools enabling remote access. - 4.4.
+To this purpose, Where relevant and limited to what is necessary to fulfil their tasks, the notified body shall be granted full access to the training, validation, and testing datasets used by the provider, including, where appropriate and subject to security safeguards, through application programming interfaces (API) or other appropriate relevant technical means and tools enabling remote access. - 4.4.
 In examining the technical documentation, the notified body may require that the provider supplies further evidence or carries out further tests so as to enable a proper assessment of conformity of the AI system with the requirements set out in Title III, Chapter 2.
 Whenever the notified body is not satisfied with the tests carried out by the provider, the notified body shall directly carry out adequate tests, as appropriate. - 4.5.
-Where necessary to assess the conformity of the high-risk AI system with the requirements set out in Title III, Chapter 2 and upon a reasoned request, the notified body shall also be granted access to the source code of the AI system. - 4.6.
-The decision shall be notified to the provider or its authorised representative.
-The notification shall contain the conclusions of the assessment of the technical documentation and the reasoned assessment decision.
+Where necessary to assess the conformity of the high risk AI system with the requirements set out in Title III, Chapter 2 and upon a reasoned request, the notified body shall also be granted access to the source code of the AI system.